Carnagion/dissertation/diss/diss.typ

 Additionally, integrated de-icing is on average #calc.round(heathrow-runtimes.avg.tobt / heathrow-runtimes.avg.integrated, digits: 2) times faster than decompsed de-icing by TOBT, and #calc.round(heathrow-runtimes.avg.ctot / heathrow-runtimes.avg.integrated, digits: 2) times faster than decomposed de-icing by CTOT.

-@branch-bound-furini lists the results for all Milan benchmark instances introduced by #cite(<furini-improved-horizon>, form: "prose") solved by the branch-and-bound program utilising the three different de-icing approaches.
+@table:branch-bound-furini-results lists the results for all Milan benchmark instances introduced by #cite(<furini-improved-horizon>, form: "prose") solved by the branch-and-bound program utilising the three different de-icing approaches.
 Since these instances do not contain de-icing data, the pushback duration $p_i$, pre-de-ice taxi duration $m_i$, de-icing duration $o_i$, taxi-out duration $n_i$, and lineup duration $q_i$ are assumed to be five minutes each for all departures.
 A rolling horizon of size 10 was used to solve each instance.
-Like in @branch-bound-heathrow, runs that fail to produce feasible solutions are left blank.
+Like in @table:branch-bound-heathrow-results, runs that fail to produce feasible solutions are left blank.

 #let branch-bound-furini = results-table(
     group-headers: ([Decomposed de-icing], [Integrated de-icing]),